What does a plumber’s job require?

 Enroll in a Technical Plumbing Course

 After graduating high school or obtaining your GED, you will need to enroll in a technical course for plumbing.
 You can do this either through trade school or through a community college.
 Some professional plumbing associations can also offer training or they may be able to point you in the right direction.
 However, your technical plumbing course curriculum will vary, depending on the state that you live in.
-Generally, a technical plumbing course will include subjects such as:
+Generally, a technical plumbing course will include subjects such as:- Draining and venting.

 - The basics of carpentry and electrical systems